cs0320-s2023/cadance-garmin-jhickey4-bleahey-awick2-jriccia2/README.md

 ### Running the application

 Once configured, you must first build the project from the command palette ("Monkey C: Build Current Project").
+You will know if this has been completed successfully if there is a bin folder in the root directory of the project.
+Once this bin directory exists, you will not have to build the project again unless you make changes to the code.

-Then, run the simulator by selecting "Run without debugging" from the "Run" menu in VSCode.
+Next, run the simulator by selecting "Run without debugging" from the "Run" menu in VSCode.
 This will open the simulator and run the application.

-Alternat
+The simulator will open in "Glance Mode", which is the default mode for the application.
+To move past this screen, press the "Start" button on the simulator or the enter button on the keyboard.
+This will bring you to the main screen of the application.

-Once the simulator is open, you will notice the fields such as "Heart Rate", are not populated.
+In this application, you will notice the fields such as "Heart Rate", are not populated.
 While there are several ways of simulating these fields, we believe the most accurate is importing a .fit file.